pierpaolo-penna/pierpaolo-penna/README.md

 👨‍🎓 I graduated in Applied Mathematics at Sapienza university of Rome in July 2023.

+🧑‍💻 I started a degree in Cybersecurity at KTH - Royal Institute of Technology in September 2024

 <h4>What I am currently doing:</h4>

 🏡 Living in **Sweden**.